Shibodd/kanji-stories/README.md

 # kanji-stories

-Backup of my stories that i published on https://kanji.koohii.com
+Backup of the stories that i published on https://kanji.koohii.com